danielfoxp2/phone_billing/api_documentation.md

 These validations also serves to inform the PhoneBilling caller why each refused call record is invalid.

-The set o validation consists in:
+The set of validation consists in:

 * Content;
 * Duplication;